 3. Expecting your heart medication to balance out your diet

-If you are taking a statin (cholesterol-lowering medication), it isn’t a free pass to eat whatever you want.
+If you are taking a statin (cholesterol-lowering drug), it isn’t a free pass to eat whatever you want.
 In order for your statin to do its job, you still need to eat a heart-healthy diet centered around fruits, vegetables, nuts, beans, fish, unsaturated fats, low sodium levels and moderate alcohol consumption.

 4. Not getting enough sleep